Online gender-based violence: Impact

 Gender-based violence online can impact the development and mental health of victims in similar ways to physical forms of violence and bullying.
 Unlike those physically attacked, online formats make it much possible for victims to receive hundreds or thousands of threats and violent comments in a short span of time.
 This can lead to different effects than would be expected in cases of physical assault or violence.
+In addition, the impact of online gender-based violence is not experienced uniformly.
+Intersectional research highlights that racialized women, Indigenous activists, and LGBTQ+ users often face compounded harassment that is shaped by overlapping systems of sexism, racism, and colonialism.

 Youth experience

 Among victims who are minors, these experiences and the impacts are similar.
 Along with the experiences of cyberbullying, young people can experience specific impacts from gendered violence online.
 This more commonly appears as difficulty forming healthy relationships or trust after receiving violent threats.
 Young people may also fear for their safety following events of online violence and many become less involved in online communities or in activities out of fear that these actions could lead to further violence against the victim.